eric-dk/EncryptionCompat/README.md

 Probably.
 Randomization may have weak entropy depending on [manufacturer](https://android-developers.googleblog.com/2013/08/some-securerandom-thoughts.html).
 The initialization vector may also be [zero-filled](https://stackoverflow.com/a/31037133).

 #### Will upgrading Android invalidate data?
-No. Decryption should reuse previous keys [assuming no loss](https://doridori.github.io/android-security-the-forgetful-keystore/).
-Subsequent messages will be encrypted with new, more secure keys.
+No. Decryption will retain previous keys; subsequent messages may be encrypted with new, more secure keys.

+#### Can keys be irreversibly lost?
+Yes.
+The Android Keystore reliability depends on device; manufacturer [implementations may](https://doridori.github.io/android-security-the-forgetful-keystore/) (have bugs)[https://alexbakker.me/post/mysterious-google-titan-m-bug-cve-2019-9465.html].
+Robust error handling is recommended.

 ## Changelog